Page Illustration

 Where Will You Sell and for How Much?

 Your timeline may impact your listing price – whether you need to sell right away or are willing to wait for the right offer.
 You should also determine the absolute lowest offer you will accept.
-Finally, choose where you are going to list it.
-Which websites are you planning to use?
+Finally, choose where to list it and determine which websites you plan to use.

 Documents Needed for Selling a Used Car in Ontario